isovector/draconian-results/pho.md

 -   Indoor bowling
 -   Lawn bowling
 -   Curling
 -   Lacrosse
 -   Hockey
 -   Ultimate

 -   Rugby
 -   Football
 -   Baseball
 -   Softball
+-   Tennis
+-   Golf
+-   Pickleball
+-   Cricket
+-   Group cycling

-While restrictions are currently in place related to adult team sports, some indoor and outdoor sports and activities, including drills and training activities, are permitted with a reduced number of
+While restrictions are currently in place related to adult group sports, some indoor and outdoor sports and activities, including drills and training activities, are permitted with modifications and a reduced number of participants:
-participants:

 -   2 people may engage in indoor sports with one another
 -   10 people may engage in outdoor sports with one another

-In both cases, participants must maintain a distance of 3 metres from one another unless everyone lives in the same private residence.
+Participants must maintain a distance of 3 metres from one another unless everyone lives in the same private residence.

 #### Youth indoor and outdoor team sports

-All organized indoor and outdoor sports for people 21 years of age and younger should follow [viaSport\'s Return to Sport Phase 2 guidance] with respect to maintaining physical distance for participants.
-This means games, tournaments and competitions are temporarily suspended for teams.
+All organized indoor and outdoor sports for people 21 years of age and younger are limited to training and practice where all participants maintain 3 metres of physical distance from one another.
+This means games, tournaments and competitions are temporarily suspended.
+Amateur sports organizations and leagues may implement additional guidelines to ensure the health and safety of participants.

--   Individual drills and modified training activities can continue
--   Amateur sports organizations and leagues may implement additional guidelines to ensure the health and safety of participants

-All indoor and outdoor team sports for people 22 years of age and older are suspended.

 ------------------------------------------------------------------------